nextflow-io/nextflow/docs/reference/syntax.md

 ### Enum type

-An enum type declaration consists of a name and a body, which consists of a comma-separated list of identifiers:
+An enum type declaration consists of a name and a body.
+The body consists of a comma-separated list of identifiers:

 ```groovy
 enum Day {